Medical Imaging Sciences/Sonography

 Program Overview

-The Medical Imaging Sciences program is a 3+1 joint-degree track:
+The Medical Imaging Sciences program has two options:

-1. Years 1–3 at GCU: Complete foundational science courses (earning a minor in biology) and general education requirements.
+1. Years 1–2 at GCU: Complete foundational science courses and general education requirements.

-2. Apply to Rutgers: In your junior year, apply to the Rutgers School of Health Professions and select your specialty.
+2. Apply to Rutgers: In your sophomore year, apply to the Rutgers School of Health Professions and select your specialty.

-3. Specialty Training at Rutgers: Spend 15–18 months at Rutgers (Newark or Scotch Plains campuses) focusing on your chosen field.
+3. Specialty Training at Rutgers: Spend 2 years at Rutgers (Newark campus) focusing on your chosen field.

-4. Graduate with a B.S.: Upon completion, , you’ll receive a Bachelor of Science in Medical Imaging Sciences and a minor in Biology-jointly awarded by GCU and Rutgers.
+4. Graduate with a B.S.: Upon completion, you’ll receive a Bachelor of Science in Medical Imaging Sciences from Rutgers.

 • Cardiovascular Sonography: Learn to use ultrasound to assess heart and blood vessel health.